 An area where Iceland is very concerned is how much vegetation is being hurt by the county's soil erosion.
 Vegetated ecosystems are being destroyed by this erosion, which has the country very worried because the vegetated land is a priority area for land reclamation.
 The map to the right outlines this problem.

-many are faced with now is: What is the reason for all of this?
+The question many are faced with now is: What is the reason for all of this?
 It is happening because of vegetation cover, steep terrain, high rainfall, and volcanic activity.
 Deforestation, erosion and loss of vegetation have all been occurring since the 9th century in Iceland.
 Though it wasn't always this way.
 As Boris Maksimov for BBC News puts it, "despite the rather frightening name of the country, Iceland was green when Vikings came to settle."

 As much as half of the original vegetative cover of Icelandic land has been destroyed, caused primarily by wood cutting and overgrazing under harsh natural conditions.
 95% of forests and woodlands once covering at least 25% of Iceland are in all likelihood lost.